[IDS] Installing Tripwire and notifying Chatwork of file difference detection results (Ubuntu 22.0.4)

 $ sudo tripwire --check Parsing policy file: /etc/tripwire/tw.pol *** Processing Unix File System *** Performing integrity check...
 Wrote report file: /var/lib/tripwire/report/hamcha-20241025-135438.twr Open Source Tripwire(R) 2.4.3.7 Integrity Check Report Report generated by: root Report created on: Fri 25 Oct 2024 01:54:38 PM JST Database last updated on: Never ================================================================================ Report Summary: ================================================================================= Host name: hamchan Host IP address: 127.0.1.1 Host ID: None Policy file used: /etc/tripwire/tw.pol Configuration file used: /etc/tripwire/tw.cfg Database file used: /var/lib/tripwire/hamchan.twd Command line used: tripwire --check ================================================================================= Rule Summary: ==================================================================================================================== ------------------------------------------------------------------------------- Section: Unix File System ------------------------------------------------------------------------------- Rule Name Severity Level Added Removed Modified --------- -------------- ----- ------- -------- Tripwire Binaries 100 0 0 0 Apache Document Root 100 0 0 0 (/var/www/html) Total objects scanned: 7 Total violations found: 0 ================================================================================ Object Summary: ================================================================================ ------------------------------------------------------------------------------ # Section: Unix File System ------------------------------------------------------------------------------ No violations. ================================================================================ Error Report: ================================================================================ No Errors ------------------------------------------------------------------------------ *** End of report *** Open Source Tripwire 2.4 Portions copyright 2000-2018 Tripwire, Inc. Tripwire is a registered trademark of Tripwire, Inc. This software comes with ABSOLUTELY NO WARRANTY; for details use --version.
 This is free software which may be redistributed or modified only under certain conditions; see COPYING for details.
 All rights reserved.
 Integrity check complete.

-A report summarizing the number of scanned objects etc. will be output.
+A report summarizing the number of scanned objects and other information was generated.

 Next, let's try detecting file differences.